hb-robo/PokePartyTool/data/csv/gen1/README.md

 * Included three original cups and three in-game tourneys based on the rulesets of the IRL 1997-1999 Pokemon championships.
 * Rental system returns and is expanded.

-Pocket Monsters / Pokemon Yellow
+Pocket Monsters Yellow
-* First game in series where JP and Intl. versions had identical gameplay mechanics.
 * Unique Pokemon availability compared to other Gen1 versions.
 * Updated movepools for most Pokemon, both for "natural" learnsets and TM/HM access.
 * Revamped opponents with stronger teams, new trainer encounters themed around the TV show.
+* Introduced PvP variant modes in "Colosseum2" Link Battle with alternative restrictions

+Pokemon Yellow
+* Almost identical to PM Yellow, aside from shared International change of the Blizzard freeze chance.

 Pokemon Stadium
 * Western release of PMS2, with totally revamped rental teams and opponents.